I met a man on my way to jury duty. It was a chance meeting, and I never asked his name. I’ll call him John.

 “Yeah, I’m a drunk, but I don’t do no drugs.”
 His words broke the silence as he sensed what I had just realized.
 John was homeless.
 Not just down on his luck homeless, but a sad drunk that drank until he passed out then slept wherever he was when he took his last swig for the night.

 “That’s good.”
-I answered as I heard my grandmother’s voice, “There but for the grace of God, go I.” The chill I felt was not weather related.
+I answered as I heard my grandmother’s voice, “There but for the grace of God, go I.” The chill I felt was not weather-related.

-John said drugs were a waste of money.
+John was convinced drugs were a waste of money.
 He preferred the less expensive knock-out numbing he experienced with alcohol.
 John was the first person I’d spoken to that admitted doing heroin and crack.
 I wanted to seize the opportunity and inquire more about his experience, but I felt it would have been an intrusion, so I remained quiet and let him do the talking.

 I wondered whether I had ever slipped by John and ignored him on a cold night as he lay, passed out, atop a street grate as billows of steam rose from the ground engulfing his motionless body.
-Perhaps, he was that person I saw sprawled on the park bench, covered by a shredded sleeping bag, as brownish yellow liquid gushed from the midpoint of his body to the grass below.
+Perhaps, he was that person I saw sprawled on the park bench, covered by a shredded sleeping bag, as brownish-yellow liquid gushed from the midpoint of his body to the grass below.